 - Identify and resolve any ongoing issues in the team.
 The issues can be personal or due to the dependencies with other teams that could’ve gone under the radar with daily commitments.
 The retrospective meeting provides a platform for the team members to discuss those issues and identify actions to resolve them.

 - Predict pitfalls for the team and take proactive measures against them.
-The retrospective meeting enables the team members to forecast any potential risk/ pitfalls for the team and plan the actions to avoid them.
+The retrospective meeting enables the team members to forecast any potential risks/ pitfalls for the team and plan the actions to avoid them.

 - Promotes Transparency in the team.
 The retrospective meeting allows the team members to share their moods and experience with the rest of the team and creates a safe space to allow them to open up about any of their ongoing challenges.

 - Promotes Team collaboration and Team bonding.
 It is also a platform to thank the support one received during the last sprint and in return an opportunity to celebrate the person who helped.
-The appreciation among the team members helps build the team bonding and team collaboration.
+The appreciation among the team members helps build team bonding and team collaboration.

 - Provides an opportunity to improvise the team's ways of working.
 The process that the team follows can be continuously improved.
 The retrospective meetings allow the team members to give feedback.